 Highly Compact, Highly Portable

-One of the best things about the Mac mini is that it can go with you anywhere, but that can still be a problem if your monitor can't too.
-ASUS provides a sensible solution with their 16 inch Zenscreen.
+One of the best things about the Mac mini is that it can go with you anywhere, but that can still be a problem if your monitor can't do the same.
+ASUS provides a sensible solution with their 16-inch Zenscreen.
 With its adjustable stand and bright display, this is a compact solution that won't take up that much more space than a laptop with your Mac.
 And since it regularly retails for less than $200, it's a sensible choice for a second monitor that you use when you're out of the office.
-It's backed by ASUS EyeCare tech to ensure your eyes aren't hurt by dangerous blue light.
+It's backed by ASUS EyeCare tech to ensure your eyes aren't hurt by harmful blue light.